radixdlt/official-examples/step-by-step/17-candy-store-external-component/README.md

 similarly to the previous examples.
 There are various manifests files in the `manifests/` directory that can be used to interact with the `resim run <PATH_TO_MANIFEST>` command.

+Just like with the last example, you may also want to try publishing the packages and instantiating the components on Stokenet.
+If you tried this last time you can even use the same Gumball Machine package address you will have generated then.
+Just remember to update the `extern_blueprint!` macro in the Candy Store blueprint with the address.